Dominic D'Souza

 Dominic D'Souza was an Indian AIDS activist.
-His life was the basis of the film My Brother…Nikhil (directed by Onir) and the novel The Lost Flamingoes of Bombay by Siddharth Dhanvant Shanghvi.
+His life was the basis of the film My Brother…Nikhil (directed by Onir) and is also obliquely referred to in the novel The Lost Flamingoes of Bombay by Siddharth Dhanvant Shanghvi.
+However, in neither case do these works acknowledge D'Souza as their inspiration.
 D'Souza was a frequent blood donor and a worker at the World Wildlife Fund.
 In 1989, after mandatory blood testing under The Goa, Daman and Diu Public Health Act, 1985, he was found to have contracted HIV, making him Goa's patient zero for the virus.
 Upon learning he was infected, authorities forcibly quarantined him, keeping him isolated in a tuberculosis ward for 64 days.

 He legally fought against the quarantine and, following his release, resigned his position at the World Wildlife Fund.
 Together with his friend Isabel de Santa Rita Vas, he founded the HIV/AIDS non-governmental organization Positive People in April 1992.
 D'Souza died in a Mumbai hospital in May 1992, a month after registering the new organization.